-Table Ten reports the estimated annual water savings from the Monterey district rebate program.
+Table Ten reports the estimated annual water savings from the Monterey district retrofit program.
 The monthly rebate costs are dependent on the number and type of water conserving appliances.
-Examples of rebates include High Efficiency Toilet (\$200), High Efficiency Dishwasher (\$125), High Efficiency Washer (\$250), High Efficiency Urinal (\$200), Cistern Water Tank (\$25 per 100 gallon storage capacity), Cooling Tower Conductivity Controller (\$1,000), and X-ray Film Processor Recirculation System (\$2,000).
+Examples of rebates include High Efficiency Toilet, High Efficiency Dishwasher, High Efficiency Washer, High Efficiency Urinal, Cistern Water Tank, Cooling Tower Conductivity Controller, and X-ray Film Processor Recirculation System.
 This information was specifically requested from the Monterey Peninsula Water Management District by California American Water's Monterey system General Manager for the purposes of this report.
-The data provided by the Monterey Peninsula Water Management District and reported in Table Ten included the retrofit expenditures and estimated water savings in acre-feet by month.
-The information in Table Ten was reported to the Monterey system General Manager by California American Water's local Conservation Manager, who manages the conservation contract.
+The data provided by the

+Monterey Peninsula Water Management District and reported in Table Ten included the retrofit expenditures and estimated water savings in acre-feet by month.